-In 1993 Elena moved to New York City.
+In 1993 Lyakir moved to New York City.
 She became quite fascinated by the NY art scene and took classes in art history, philosophy, photography and attended film school at Museum School of Fine Arts.
 While she enjoyed school in the U.S., her childhood experiences of discrimination and oppressive authority in communist Ukraine motivated her to continue education on her own, through research, mentorship, and experimentation in the dark room.

 “The art world has a tendency toward academicism, which can often result in aridity and conventionality.
 I am more interested in seeing and creating art that is viscerally connected to emotion.”

-In her artwork Elena attempts to bridge passion and sentiment with visual imagery.
+In her artwork Lyakir attempts to bridge passion and sentiment with visual imagery.
 The images serve as kind of an exposition of personal history that combines her sense of poetic longing with the melancholy she felt growing up in the rich yet contradictory Eastern European culture – where she was forced to remain an outsider due to her mixed nationality.
-For Elena, each photograph is literally a page in a diary: metaphors for feelings, sensations, dreams and other complexities of the human condition.
+For Lyakir, each photograph is literally a page in a diary: metaphors for feelings, sensations, dreams and other complexities of the human condition.
 Her still images evoke how memory facilitates the creation of situations involving her viewers both emotionally and physically.
 While looking at one of Elena's photographs, viewers are confronted by the awareness of their own behaviors and states of being, in essence turning each photo into an opportunity for self-reflection.